sudheendrantl/Python-Notebooks-BITS-Assignments/README.md

 # Python-Notebooks
-Jupyter Notebooks with Python Code Examples for BITS assignments/projects
+Jupyter Notebooks with Python Code of assignments/projects for BITS AIML course